 Sydney is a great place to live, with each suburb having its own unique culture.
 Off-campus accommodation is usually a private rental organised through a real estate agent or other housemates.
 These tips will help you get started.

 Once you have sorted out your living arrangements, work out the best way to get there from the airport when you arrive.
 You don’t want to have to walk a long way with your luggage, so check the distance to public transport and how to order a taxi.
+If you're a newly commencing international students arriving between Saturday 25 January to Sunday 23 February 2020, you can book a free shuttle to central Sydney locations.

 Your living costs will depend on a lot of different variables, including your lifestyle and where you choose to live.
 This is the time to be independent!
 We’ve put together an overview of expenses you’ll need to consider.
 There are also a few helpful guides online which can help you calculate a budget for your week-to-week expenses, such as Expatistan’s cost of living index and Insider Guides’ cost of living calculator.